tomo-yoshi/mokumoku/README.md

   Or you will be able to fix conflicts on GitHub console

   ##### Review PR
-  1. Click the "Files changed" tab
+  1. Click the `Files changed` tab
   2. Confirm updates
-  2. Click the "Review changes" button
+  3. Click the `Review changes` button

 ## CI/CD
 ### CircleCI